A Modern Update For An Open Concept House

 Nanaimo Two Storey Home Renovation

 The owners purchased this home in the North end of Nanaimo due to it’s beautiful views.
-They did a major remodeling of the interior that included new flooring as well as doors and trim work throughout.
+They did a major remodeling of the interior that included new flooring, doors and trim work throughout the house.
 The bathrooms and kitchen were completely redone.

-This is one of many homes they have renovated over the years and they continue to use a tried and true colour palette that they like.
+This is one of many homes they have renovated over the years and they continue to use a colour palette that they like.
 The walls are a butter pecan colour and the trim work and doors are tinted to white with a slight yellow undertone.
-The owner later had us do some exterior painting on the house.
+The only room that was done differently was a soft pink bedroom for their daughter.
+The owner later had us do some additional painting on the newly installed exterior trim work.

 Colour Change Of A New Townhouse